kos-lang/kos/doc/grammar.md

 Character U+0009 (horizontal tab) is not treated as a whitespace character and is not allowed, except in string literals and comments.

-Each EOL character sequence is treated as a single whitespace token.
+Each EOL character sequence is treated as a single end-of-line token.
 An EOL character sequence is either `LF`, `CR-LF`, or `CR`, if it's not followed by `LF`.